-Let’s Be Kids prides itself on having the children at the centre of it’s work.
-The children have helped create menus, have decided the rules, self-police, choose their own resources.
+Let’s Be Kids prides itself on having the children at the centre of its work.
+The children have helped create menus, have decided the rules, self-police, and choose their own resources.
 Their input means that they feel part of the club, and they take pride in how it is run.
-We value independence and encourage the children to do for themselves as much as is possible, like making toast and pouring their own drinks.
+Let's Be Kids value independence and encourage the children to do for themselves as much as is possible, like making toast and pouring their own drinks.

 The value of play

-We have a Manager and Deputy Manager, and a mixture of qualified and unqualified playworkers.
-All of our staff have significant experience of working with children, and comply with EYFS requirements for registered childcare.
+At Let's Be Kids there is a Play Leader and many playworkers.
+All of the staff have significant experience of working with children and comply with EYFS requirements for registered childcare.
 They are very nurturing and are passionate about providing the best care for children.
 Staff are expected to undertake professional development training and are all DBS checked.
-We maintain a staff/child ratio in line with Ofsted guidelines.
+They maintain a staff/child ratio in line with Ofsted guidelines.